Maryland Brain Collection

-The Maryland Brain Collection is associated with the Office of the Chief Medical Examiner for the State of Maryland and other donor sources.
+The Maryland Brain Collection is affiliated with the National Institutes of Health NeuroBioBank, associated with the Office of the Chief Medical Examiner for the State of Maryland and other donor sources.

 MPRC scientists collaborate with scientists from around the world to understand how abnormalities in brain tissue relate to mental illness.

 The purpose of the MBC is to study the following (see links for general information):

 - National Alliance for the Mentally Ill (NAMI)

 - National Alliance for Research on Schizophrenia and Depression (NARSAD)